msierraltav/fake-movie-db/README.md

 ( you could check the time of those messages doing a commit blame or with the git intelisence)

 For the Frontend I choose DENO , because use Typescript by default so I forced to use it and I install sass to work more confortable with css, I know tailwind but I preffer the control a more pure css.

+now! with a first aproach to the frontend its time to give life to the search component and create the results components.